Disclaimer: This post may contain affiliate links. If you make a purchase through them, we may earn a commission at no extra cost to you.

 9. Consent Mode Check Using a Google Ads Script

-To streamline the process of checking your Consent Mode implementation, including regular audits, consider using the Consent Mode V2 Checker script created by Bernt Muurling and Quint van der Meer.
+To streamline the process of testing your Consent Mode implementation, including regular audits, consider using the Consent Mode V2 Checker script created by Bernt Muurling and Quint van der Meer.

 This script automates the analysis of your website’s parameters on MCC level and sends email notifications if any issues are detected.
 The authors recommend running it weekly.